wduquette/joe/mdbook/src/language.md

 # 1. The Joe Language

-Joe is a dynamic scripting language:
+Joe is a Java-like dynamic scripting language:

 - Meant for adding scriptability to Java applications and libraries.
 - Designed to be comfortable for Java developers.